moveslikejaekyu/Network-Analysis/README.md

 These network-type data were found in this study.
 Usually, this structure could be found in a large frame.
 The first discovery was a network between tables in a self-built DB that organized YSCEC data.
-Through the network between these tables, we were able to see clusters of tables tied together with similar attributes through community detections.
+Through the network between these tables, i was able to see clusters of tables tied together with similar attributes through community detections.
 When I looked at the DB in detail, I could see the categories and clusters by table that I could refer to.
 Following these attempts, I thought that I could cluster data that can be extracted from DB through network analysis.
 [Figure 1] is visualized and tabulated. </br>